laurantirkh/laurantirkh/README.md

 - 👋 Hi, I’m @laurantirkh
-- 👀 I’m interested in learning Web Programming
+- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning Python, Web Programming
+- 🌱 I’m currently learning Python, Web Programming, Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...